rederyk/coso/docs/PSRAM_STACK_LIMITATION.md

 ---

+> **Update (2025-12-07)**: The AI task allocation failures we were chasing were ultimately caused by passing stack sizes in bytes to `xTaskCreatePinnedToCore()`, which expects a depth in words.
+A requested "48KB" stack (49152) actually meant ~192KB in DRAM, causing `xTaskCreate` to fail.
+We now convert the requested byte size to words before creating the task, so the stack fits comfortably and can spill into PSRAM when needed.
+Details remain below for reference because the ESP-IDF limitation on `xTaskCreateStatic()` still applies.

 ## 🚫 Problem Discovered

 During implementation, we discovered that **`xTaskCreateStatic` with PSRAM-allocated stacks is NOT supported** by ESP-IDF/FreeRTOS on ESP32-S3.